 The continuous threat exposure variable is an average of (a) the count of distinct types of violence experienced (b) the standardized frequency of violence and (c) the standardized composite of physical and sexual abuse severity.
-A participating child could endorse up to 5 types of violence exposure, captured by CECA and the UCLA PTSD Reactions Index: physical abuse, sexual abuse, domestic violence, witnessing a violent crime or being a victim of a violent crime (Bifulco et al., 1994; Steinberg et al., 2004).
+A participating child could endorse up to 5 types of violence exposure on the CECA and the parent on the UCLA PTSD Reactions Index: physical abuse, sexual abuse, domestic violence, witnessing a violent crime or being a victim of a violent crime (Bifulco et al., 1994; Steinberg et al., 2004).
+If either the parent or the child indicated an experience, it was included in the count.
 Frequency of violence exposure was measured by the Violence Exposure Scale for Children-Revised instrument (VEX-R) (Raviv et al., 1999).
 Severity of violent exposures was measured by the physical and sexual abuse subscales of the CTQ (Bernstein et al., 1997).

+Both threat and deprivation were constructed using multi-informant methods.
+CECA, MNBS, CTQ and VEX-R instruments were completed by the child, and HOME-SF and UCLA PTSD Reaction Index were completed by the participating child’s parent.
 Higher values on the deprivation and threat measures convey greater levels of exposure.
 Algorithms used to construct the deprivation and threat measures have been detailed in a pre-registration found here: https://osf.io/6yf4p/.

 Candidate mediators:

 Candidate mediators of the impact of deprivation and threat on psychopathology were scoped from a review of neurodevelopmental mechanisms that mediate the effects of childhood adversity and psychiatric sequelae in youth (Sheridan & McLaughlin, 2020), the conceptual model of the pathways linking the effects of threat on psychopathology (McLaughlin et al., 2020), and the review of potential intervention targets to prevent adverse psychiatric consequences of childhood deprivation and threat experiences (McLaughlin, DeCross, et al., 2019).
-The available phenotypes comprehensively cover the domains of attention bias to threat, emotion regulation, theory of mind, fear conditioning, pubertal timing, inhibitory control, language ability, reasoning ability, and reward sensitivity.
+The available phenotypes cover the domains of attention bias to threat, emotion regulation, theory of mind, fear conditioning, pubertal timing, inhibitory control, language ability, reasoning ability, and reward sensitivity.
 Except for pubertal timing, these phenotypes were objectively captured by tasks rather than questionnaires, minimizing the influence of shared method variance on the identification of indirect effects.

 Attention bias to threat was captured by the difference in reaction times to neutral vs angry faces displayed by the Dot Probe task (Amin et al., 2004).
 Each trial consisted of a pair of faces of different emotional valence and a brief flash of a dot behind one of them.
 The participating child was instructed to press a button to identify behind which face the dot flashed – faster reaction times to correctly identify the dot behind angry faces rather than neutral faces signaled greater attention bias to threat.

-Emotion regulation was captured by several metrics from the Emotional Stroop task (Ben-Haim et al., 2016).
+Implicit emotion regulation was captured by several metrics from the Emotional Stroop task (Ben-Haim et al., 2016).
 In congruent trials, the emotional valence of the face matched the emotion label displayed, whereas in incongruent trials, the emotion label was inconsistent with the facial expression, and required the child to correctly read the label despite a distracting conflicting visual stimulus.
 To capture emotion regulation, we used the difference in reaction times incongruent vs congruent trials with fearful faces and happy faces (correct trials only).
 We also included a variable for adaptation to emotional conflict, operationalized as the difference in reaction times on incongruent trials that were preceded by congruent trials vs reaction times on incongruent trials preceded by incongruent trials (Kim et al., 2021).